mholling/nswtopo/README.markdown

     glow:
       labels: true      # specify 'true' to apply the default glow (white, 80% strength, 0.2mm thick) ...
-      utm-eastings:     # ... or you can override the colour, strength and/or size individually
+      utm-55-eastings:     # ... or you can override the colour, strength and/or size individually
         colour: white   # white-coloured glow
         amount: 80      # 80% strength
-        radius: 0.1     # 0.1mm thickness
+        radius: 0.2     # 0.2mm thickness
-      utm-northings:
-        colour: white
-        amount: 80
-        radius: 0.1

 Georeferencing
 ==============

 The map projection used is transverse mercator, with a central meridian corresponding to the map's centre.
 This conformal projection is ideal for topographic maps.
-A grid for the nearest UTM zone (usually zone 55 or 56) can be added to the map (for use with a GPS) by including the UTM grid layers.
+A grid for the relevant UTM zone(s) (usually zone 55 or 56) can be added to the map (for use with a GPS) by including the UTM grid layers.
 All output layers (including the aerial imagery and shaded relief layers) are precisely aligned and in the same projection.

 An associated world file (.wld) and proj4 projection file (.prj) are produced for the map.
 If you use Photoshop or GIMP to manually edit your map, the georeferencing tags will be lost.
 You can use these files and the `geotifcp` command to georeference your final map as a GeoTIFF (do not crop your image at all):